 How to Migrate WordPress Users from One WordPress Site to Another

 On the export site, go to WP All Export › New Export on the export site, select Users as the export post type, and download the bundle file.
-On the import site, go to WP All Import › New Import and upload that bundle file to import your WordPress users.
+On the import site, go to WP All Import › New Import and import that bundle file to migrate your WordPress users.

 Step 1: Create Export Bundle to Migrate WordPress Users

 On the export site, go to All Export › New Export and choose to export Users.

 The screen will update to show you how many users will be exported.
 If needed, use Manage Filtering Options to limit the users migrated in this step.

 Once done, click on Migrate Users to continue.

 In the next screen, you can add Scheduling Options if you need to run this migration regularly.
 You can also configure Advanced Options such as exporting users only once or creating a new export file every time that the export is run.